 Derby South services

-First two hours free for all vehicles, after which HGVs, caravans and coaches must pay £16.
-A food voucher is optional for HGV drivers.
+First 2 hours free for all vehicles, after which cars must pay £15 for a further 24 hours and HGVs, caravans and coaches must pay £22.
+There is no meal voucher option here for HGVs.

 Prices can be paid in the shop with instructions in each car park.
 They are strictly enforced by ParkingEye.

-Derby South is often referred to as Shardlow, as just a few miles to the west (and slightly to the south of Derby South) lies Derby services.
+Derby South is often referred to as 'Shardlow', as just a few miles to the west (and slightly to the south of Derby South) lies another Derby services.
 The hotel at Derby South is officially named 'Donington', which is also the name of a Moto service area.
-Confused?
-You should be!
+There is plenty of scope for confusion.

 |Donington (6 miles)|